ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - There's an issue with the AoE rings for both Vampire & Slowdown field.
   - Explosions & fire that overlap the rings will affect the player, even though they're outside of the player's hitbox.
   - However, there's an unexpected bonus to this: You can combo Friend of Mine with Slowdown field to convert mines from a long distance.
-- There's no `damage_increase_per_damage_type` for explosions, creating a potential exploit with "Neon Lasers".
+- There's no `damage_increase_per_damage_type` for explosions, creating a potential exploit with a mechanic.

 ## Code Notes